-The consolidated financial statements incorporate the financial statements of the Bank and its subsidiaries.
+The consolidated financial statements of the Company are comprised of the financial statements of the Company and its subsidiaries.
 A subsidiary is an entity that the Group has the power to control so as to obtain economic benefits and therefore excludes entities held in a fiduciary capacity.